 JB is a 36-year-old man with a complex diagnosis; he would like to be able to have the freedom to develop a relationship and engage in sexual relations.
 The court at first instance found that he did have the capacity to understand the mechanics of sexual relations, the associated health risks and that the act can result in pregnancy and so found that he had the capacity to consent.
-As part of the judgement it was made clear that the court did not consider that a part of the capacity test for sexual relations should include the ability of JB to understand whether or not the other person consented or was able to consent.
+As part of the judgement it was made clear that the court did not consider that a part of the capacity test for sexual relations should include the ability of JB to understand whether the other person consented or was able to consent.

 The Court of Appeal decision

 The local authority appealed and the COA has now confirmed that when determining whether a person has capacity to enter sexual relations, included in the relevant information that the person must understand is that the other person must consent to the sexual activity.

 At para 100 of the judgement the following approach is set out:

 "In summary, when considering whether, as a result of an impairment of, or disturbance in the functioning of, the mind or brain, a person is unable to understand, retain, or use or weigh information relevant to a decision whether to engage in sexual relations, the information relevant to the decision may include the following:

 1. the sexual nature and character of the act of sexual intercourse, including the mechanics of the act;